When Depression Causes a Lack of Motivation

 Since we see that becoming motivated even in the depths of our depression, or other mental illness, is a huge part of the mental health recovery process, let’s look at three ways to overcome the depression-caused lack of motivation we might feel.

-Three Ways to Combat Lack of Motivation
+3 Ways to Beat Depression's Lack of Motivation

 1. Identify the Essentials